KeithRieck/PixelStrip_CircuitPython/README.md

 ## Trivial Example - Blinking the onboard LED

-The Pico board has a tiny LED near the USB plug, which we can cause to blink.
-Save the following code into your Pico with the file name `code.py`:
+The Feather RP2040 board has a tiny LED near the USB plug, which we can cause to blink.
+Save the following code into your board with the file name `code.py`:

 ```python
 import time